Denver Drug Possession Attorney

 If convicted for drug possession, you could face years in prison, an expensive fine, and the loss of personal property.
 The severity of the sentence, if you are convicted, will depend on the schedule of drug in your possession, the amount, and your criminal record.
 If you are convicted of possessing highly addictive, powerful schedule I or schedule II drugs like heroin, cocaine, or “speed,” your prison sentence will likely be longer and the fine leveled against you much higher.
 And, depending on the amount found in your possession, you could be charged with drug trafficking.

 If you are prosecuted for drug trafficking – regardless whether it’s marijuana or heroin – the government will likely initiate a criminal forfeiture against you.
 Under state and federal law, the government can seize any property or assets it believes you acquired with proceeds from illegal drug activity.
-At Gerash Steiner & Blanton, P.C., our Denver criminal defense lawyers have the resources and experience to fight the charges against you.
+At Gerash Steiner Blanton, P.C., our criminal defense team have the resources and experience to fight the charges against you.

 Possession of Narcotics and Unlawful Use of Prescription Drugs